 Aims:Aims: Aims: Aims

 Students who successfully complete the course will have knowledge and understanding of:

 - Current cutting edge techniques in human nutrition.

 - Good Clinical Practice

 - The critical pathway for developing nutritional intervention and knowledge that will change clinical practice

 - Detailed knowledge and understanding of the essential facts, concepts, principles and theories relevant to the student’s theme of subsequent research

 - Management and communication skills, including problem definition, project design, decision processes, teamwork, written and oral reports, scientific publications

 Graduates will be equipped with the skills and knowledge to pursue careers in clinical nutrition research in the NHS, Academia or Industry.
 There is an expectation that most students will go on to pursue PhD programmes and eventually establish academic careers.
 Completion of this course will enable the individual to undertake a role based in human clinical research.
 We foresee the course being a stepping stone to a PhD program of research, or to gaining a position in the food industry.

 The course is designed to cater for UK and international students with a first/undergraduate degree in Medicine or Life Sciences.
-A minimum upper second class Honors is required.
+An upper second class Honors is preferred.